ayush1725/Food-Delivery-App/README.md

 - An **Admin Dashboard** is provided for restaurant management, where admins can add, update, and delete food items and manage orders.
 - Admins can view user activity, order history, and generate reports for data analysis.

-### 5. **CI/CD Pipeline**
-- Set up Jenkins to automate the build, testing, and deployment process to ensure continuous integration and continuous delivery.

-### 6. **AWS S3 Integration**
-- Static assets (images, logos, etc.) are stored and served from an AWS S3 bucket, optimizing performance and scalability.

 ---

 ## Installation